SoapboxRaceWorld/soapbox-race-core/README.md

 World**.
 Currently, most of the original game functionality is implemented, but development is still ongoing.

 ## Technical details
-The server is an application built to run on the [Wildfly](https://wildfly.org) platform.
-Gradle is used as the build system.
-All code is Java 8; no later and no earlier.
+The server is an application built to run on the [Wildfly](https://wildfly.org) platform, through [Thorntail](https://thorntail.io).
+Maven is used as the build system.
+All code is written for Java 9.

 ## Installation
-Because installation is a bit of a lengthy process, please refer to the [Installation](https://github.com/SoapboxRaceWorld/soapbox-race-core/wiki/Installation) wiki page.
+Installation documentation is WIP.
 ## Contributing
 Want to make a contribution?
 It's easy - just follow these steps:
 1. Fork this repository if you haven't done so already